hirengondhiya/HirenGondhiya_T1A1/README.md

   - The *Domain Name System (DNS)* translates internet domains and hostnames to IP addresses and vice versa.
 On the internet, DNS automatically converts between the names typed in the address bar of a web browser to the IP addresses of web servers hosting those sites.
 Larger corporations use DNS to manage a company intranet.
 Home networks use DNS to access the internet but do not use it to manage the names of home computers.

     DNS is a client/server network communication system.
 DNS clients send requests to and receive responses from DNS servers.
 Requests containing a name that results in an IP address being returned from the server are called forward DNS lookups.
 Requests that contain an IP address and result in a name, called reverse DNS lookups, are also supported.
 DNS implements a distributed database to store this name and last-known address information for all public hosts on the internet.

-**Explain how each technology has contributed to the development of the internet.
-50 - 100 words per dot point**
 # Q3
 **Define the features of the following technologies that are essential in terms of the development of the internet:**
   - TCP